Here are the eleven lowest-attended WWE pay-per-views of all time. As this list shows, big WWE events don’t always mean big money at the gate!

 Date: October 19th, 2004

 Arena Capacity: 18,800

-Quite surprisingly, Taboo Tuesday 2004 is the lowest attended pay-per-view in WWE history, although you may not remember anything on the card.
+Quite surprisingly, Taboo Tuesday 2004 is the lowest-attended pay-per-view in WWE history, and you may not remember anything on the card.

 As mentioned earlier, the whole concept of this (and later Cyber Sunday pay-per-views) was that fans could dictate match features via voting.